Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 Why Excess Body Fat Harms Health

-Carrying excess body fat – especially visceral fat around your organs – raises your risk for nearly every major chronic condition:
+Carrying excess body fat – especially visceral fat (the kind that surrounds organs in the abdomen) – raises your risk for nearly every major chronic condition:

 How to Improve Body Composition